 Ashley Beedle‘s odyssey took shape like many of his pairs one could see on the covers of the British magazines: the sound-system!
-He started doin’ gigs first under the Stateside guise.
+As a matter of fact, He started doin’ gigs first under the Stateside guise.
 Then Shock which would get him to the light.
 This bringin’ us back to the famous Notting Hill Carnival by the second half of the 80’s.
 Not to mention at the memorable RIP nighters along with Kid Batchelor, Mr C and Evil Eddie Richards.

 The world being quite small, I found myself back for another round in front of the one whom I’d got tons of vinyls from by the time I was living in London…

 Back in the days of Shock, everything was about rare groove”, he explained to me.
 “We would play everything from House to Hip-Hop, Disco and Reggae.
 What people don’t seem to realize, is that when House Music landed in England, the mix sets were not only about House.
 It came up progressively…”

 Ironically, although not necessarily surprising, Ashley Beedle would have to make himself a name Stateside before seeing his stockholding starting to grow in his own country.
 “Rather pathetic, huh?
 I’d always been a big supporter of whatever we could do here in the UK.
 But that’s just the way how people tend to work.
 For them, being accepted in the U.S. means you’re good.
 That’s just bullsh.. to me!

 The Americans have been pretty much receptive to what I’ve done with Black Science Orchestra.
 And they adopted me coz’ I’ve dared saying that Garage Music had lost its substance back then.

 They saw me trying to give it a new momentum with BSO while keeping its texture alive, although giving it a slighty different rhythmic concept.
 Deep Dish did the same in a direction which I’ve appreciated.
 Even though it looked kinda strange to me.
 And so did Masters At Work, contributing giving a new energy to Dance Music back then, while embracing all genres…